Upper School Department

 Within the Upper Years, a love of learning combined with a strong sense of independence is encouraged.
-The children take pride in their achievements which are celebrated accordingly.
+Students take pride in their achievements, which are celebrated accordingly.

-The children are encouraged to embrace leadership roles and to set an example to the younger members of our community, through House Captainship, or by becoming Sports Leaders and Student Leaders.
-Their participation within a range of extra-curricular areas and opportunities to represent the school in sporting teams and competitions is actively encouraged, and fosters greater self-assurance.
+All students are encouraged to embrace leadership roles and to set an example to the younger members of our community, through House Captaincy, or by becoming Sports Leaders and Student Leaders.

 Our focus on personalised learning encourages students to participate and perform to the best of their ability and develop their understanding at a pace that suits their capabilities.
 Our range of specialised assessment opportunities continually informs the teaching and learning process, allowing the team to cater to individual requirements and providing students with ownership of their assessment and learning.

 Provision for students and individuals excelling in various areas of the curriculum is recognised in everyday challenges and through the ‘Gifted and Talented’ register.
 For those who need a level of support and help, the Learning Support Team is on hand to ensure that all students make progress and achieve to the best of their capabilities.

 Memorable experiences bring the students’ learning to life.
 Students in Year 5 and 6 learn and grow together.
 Themed days, class assemblies, and school-wide competitions all help to make rich and meaningful connections for the students.
 These days activities are also often designed to heighten student understanding as they move into the Secondary phase of their learning journey, while currently respecting the social distancing requirements to ensure a happy and safe experience.